 Renowned as a teacher and psychologist, Frances Jane Wirth is proud of the impact she had on the students she worked with.
 Her goal was to help the children build the courage to improve and grow, so seeing their successes was a true joy.
-Ms. Wirth’s first job in the field was elementary education teacher at Decatur Public Schools, followed by elementary education teacher at River Trails District 26, teacher and research assistant at the Purdue Kephert Clinic for Autism, director of the graduate women’s residence hall at Purdue University, guidance counselor at School District 128, and dance teacher in Orland Park and Oak Forest, Illinois.
-She then became a school psychologist at School District 130 in Blue Island Illinois, School District 89 in Melrose Park, Illinois, and the Clarke County School District.
+Ms. Wirth’s first job in the field was as an elementary education teacher at Decatur Public Schools, followed by an elementary education teacher at River Trails District 26, a teacher and research assistant at the Purdue Kephert Clinic for Autism, the director of the graduate women’s residence hall at Purdue University, a guidance counselor at School District 218, and a dance teacher in Orland Park and Oak Forest, Illinois.
+She then became a school psychologist at School District 130 in Blue Island Illinois, School District 89 in Melrose Park, Illinois, and the Clark County School district.
 She retired in 2005.

 Outside of the classroom, Ms. Wirth enjoyed using her knowledge to help out in her community.
-Some of her most notable positions include neighborhood chairperson of Books for American Troops in Action in Afghanistan, ways and means chair of the Palos Orland Swim Association, participant in the Blue Island Evening Women’s Club for a Citywide Bike Path, which she was instrumental in developing, and entertainment chair of the C. Sandburg High School “Drug Free” Graduation Party.
+Some of her most notable positions include neighborhood chairperson of Books for American Troops in Action in Afghanistan, ways and means chairperson of the Palos Orland Swim Association, participant in the Blue Island Evening Women’s Club for a Citywide Bike Path, which she was instrumental in developing, and entertainment chair of the C. Sandburg High School “Drug Free” Graduation Party.
 She was also a member of the Palos Village Players Community, the Educators Community Professional Gender Equity Roundtable, the American Association of University Women Task Force, and the Moraine Valley Community College Commission, as well as the registrar for developing the new Robert Gilbert Livingston Chapter of the DAR in Georgetown, Texas.

 When Ms. Wirth has free time, she likes swimming, dancing, and reading.
-She has been the creator and leader of the neighborhood book discussion group.
+She has been the creator and leader of the neighborhood book discussion group where she currently resides.